t-kuester/games/README.md

 Minesweeper
 -----------
 Not much to say about this, everyone knows Minesweeper.
-What's special about this version is that the field can have any size and any density of mine, both set with command line options.
+What's special about this version is that the field can have any size and any density of mines, both set with command line options.
 Also, there's an option to "auto-reveal" adjacent cells once a cell has enough surrounding mine markers, which makes playing the game much less tedious.

 Netwalk
 -------
-A clone of the KDE game "Netwalk", where you have to rotate each cell in a grid so that they connect to a single network, reaching each endpoint in the net.
+A clone of the KDE game "Netwalk", where each cell in a grid has to be rotated so that they connect to a single network, reaching each endpoint in the net.
-Besides allowing any grid size (e.g. 30x20 instead of the puny 8x8 or 16x16 or whatever in the original), it also featurs a "toroid" mode, in which the grid "wraps around" the edges, making the whole game much more difficult and interesting.
+Besides allowing any grid size (e.g. 30x20 instead of the puny 8x8 or 16x16 or whatever in the original), it also features a "toroid" mode, where the grid "wraps around" the edges, making the whole game much more difficult and interesting.

 Nonogram